Content updated on September 29, 2021

 With cancer continuing to be a significant public health concern, the pioneering approvals of tissue-agnostic cancer treatments, starting in 2017, provide hope that even more tissue-agnostic approvals in oncology will be forthcoming.
 This is an exciting time for targeted therapies and oncology as a whole, but these advancements also highlight important questions for researchers and regulatory authorities alike.

 As industry, academia, government agencies, and their partners navigate the nuances and pitfalls of this burgeoning field, support from regulators appears to be strong.
-In the near future, it is likely that the FDA will continue to evaluate acceptable biomarkers and surrogate endpoints, explore uncertainties around tissue-agnostic orphan drug products, and bolster its support for dynamic tissue-agnostic clinical trials, such as MATCH or TAPUR trials, in order to foster even more groundbreaking advances in cancer medicine.
+It is likely that the FDA will continue to evaluate acceptable biomarkers and surrogate endpoints, explore uncertainties around tissue-agnostic orphan drug products, and bolster its support for dynamic tissue-agnostic clinical trials, such as MATCH or TAPUR trials, in order to foster even more groundbreaking advances in cancer medicine.